Are we doing what’s best for our members?

 “Scope creep” is a frequent, and dangerous, element of market research.
 Various stakeholders in your organisation will invariably want a research project to cover many different aspects of the services and benefits your society offers – but it’s better to have a narrow focus that results in insights you can use, rather than to try and cover all the bases with a single project and end up with results that explain the “what”, but not the “why”.

 3. Is it actionable?

-Whether you’re interviewing a handful of individuals or surveying thousands of members, the analysis and interpretation of research results is where the real value lies for your organization.
-But don’t forget to plan ahead: it’s all too common for clear findings to go unheeded because an organization hasn’t developed a plan for acting on the insights gained from a research project.
+Whether you’re interviewing a handful of individuals or surveying thousands of members, the analysis and interpretation of research results is where the real value lies for your organisation.
+But don’t forget to plan ahead: it’s all too common for clear findings to go unheeded because an organisation hasn’t developed a plan for acting on the insights gained from a research project.

 4. Are you ready?

 Not all associations are in the position to undertake membership research due to lack of staffing or expertise.
 TBI can help you make the most of any research budget by:

 - Preparing research design in consultation with your key stakeholders, addressing the issues most important to your association